College of DuPage resolves eligible student account credit balances in accordance with all applicable regulations.

 College of DuPage provides notification via email to students when refunds are issued on a student’s account.

-If a refund issued via Direct Deposit is returned by the bank to College of DuPage, the eRefund profile will be removed, the student will be notified via email, and the refund will be issued the following week.
-The student will have to reenroll in eRefunds to receive Direct Deposit going forward.
+If a refund issued via direct deposit is returned by the bank to College of DuPage, the eRefund profile will be removed, the student will be notified via email, and the refund will be issued the following week.
+The student will have to reenroll in eRefunds to receive direct deposits going forward.